 A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

-Apex Trader Funding is $60 cheaper to get started.
-Apex Trader Funding charges $131 one-time plus a $89 activation fee.
+Funded Futures Network is $38 cheaper to get started.
+Apex Trader Funding charges $249 one-time plus a $69 activation fee.
 Funded Futures Network charges $160/mo (monthly subscription) plus a $120 activation fee.

-Apex Trader Funding uses Intraday Trailing drawdown at 4% ($2,000 buffer once at profit target), while Funded Futures Network uses .
+Apex Trader Funding uses Intraday Trailing drawdown at 4%, while Funded Futures Network uses Intraday Trailing.

 When comparing withdrawal frequency, the gap between payouts matters.
-Apex Trader Funding requires 5 profitable trading days between each withdrawal โ at 20 trading days per month, that works out to roughly 4 payouts per month.
-Funded Futures Network has no minimum profitable days requirement between withdrawals.
+Apex Trader Funding requires 5 profitable trading days between each withdrawal, while Funded Futures Network requires 5 profitable trading days.
+At 20 trading days per month, that means Apex Trader Funding can request roughly 4 payouts per month versus Funded Futures Network's 4.

-Apex Trader Funding is a stronger fit for day traders and budget traders (news trading allowed).
-Funded Futures Network is a stronger fit for swing traders (overnight holding allowed).
+Both firms work well for day traders.
+Apex Trader Funding is a stronger fit for budget traders (starting at $199).
 Explore all trading styles to see which firms match your approach.

 Based on $500/day profit, 20 trading days/month, 55% win rate

-At $500/day profit, Apex Trader Funding reaches break-even (never) while Funded Futures Network reaches it on day 12.
-Apex Trader Funding costs $60 less to get started.
-Funded Futures Network projects $8,000/mo more in funded earnings.
+At $500/day profit, Apex Trader Funding reaches break-even on day 12 while Funded Futures Network reaches it on day 12.
+Funded Futures Network costs $38 less to get started.
+Funded Futures Network projects $7,000/mo more in funded earnings.

 Choose Apex Trader Funding if you want: